 To elaborate, the vehicle identification capabilities of both RFID technology and high-speed cameras are a boon for security.
 Thanks to their use, police departments and national security agencies can track down potential criminal fugitives or cars involved in Amber and Silver alerts more easily.

-What’s more, requiring drivers to stop at toll plazas is a major source of traffic congestion.
-In fact, 30 percent of overcrowding on tollways occurs near the payment gates themselves, reports ITS Technology Enhancement Association.
-With ETC systems in place, many drivers don’t need to stop at all, alleviating a major source of traffic jams.
+What’s more, requiring drivers to stop at toll plazas has caused some serious collisions and major traffic congestion.
+For example, after seeing the number of drivers crashing into the Golden Gate Bridge toll plaza jump, authorities recommended getting rid of the structures altogether.
+With open-road ETC systems in place, many drivers don’t need to stop at all, alleviating the risk of a pile-up as well as a major source of traffic jams.

 The use of ETC methods also has a financial benefit.
-In most cases, drivers can actually save money with an EZPass or similar devices.
-This stems from the reduction of manpower once required to run toll booths, a savings that is passed on in part to drivers who utilize these unmanned lanes.
+In most cases, drivers can actually save money with an EZPass or similar device.
+This stems from the reduction of manpower once required to run toll booths, savings that are passed on in part to drivers who utilize these unmanned lanes.

 Who would have believed that an idea born 50 years ago could so substantially impact the lives of travelers across the country?
 As technology advances and additional improvements to ETC revolutionize this facet of the industry, the benefits are expected to continue growing in both number and magnitude.